 Littleton Public Schools (LPS) is a premier school district located a few miles south of downtown Denver.
 Its slogan, “Big enough to serve you; small enough to know you” is an accurate portrayal of the district’s culture.
-With a longstanding tradition of excellence, LPS is the only school district in the Denver metro area to receive the Colorado Department of Education’s (CDE) highest accreditation rating for five years in a row.
+With a longstanding tradition of excellence, LPS is the only school district in the Denver metro area to receive the Colorado Department of Education’s (CDE) highest accreditation rating for six years in a row.
 And with a history of close community ties, LPS has passed every bond election brought to a vote.

 Littleton Public Schools serves 28 square miles and includes the majority of the City of Littleton, Town of Columbine Valley, and portions of the municipalities of Bow Mar, Centennial, Greenwood Village, and the City of Englewood.